ilayn/harold/.github/CONTRIBUTING.md

 # How to contribute to harold?

 A big thank you in advance, in case you are considering to contribute to `harold`.
 Contributions, regardless of their size and content, are always welcome.
-Below you can find some pointers to make things a bit more easier for your workflow.
+Just in case, below you can find some pointers to make things a bit more easier for your workflow.

 ### Opening an issue